cyrilletuzi/vscode-angular-schematics/README.md

 It's not done automatically with the default component types, as suffixes need to be explicitly authorized in `tslint.json`, otherwise lint would fail.

-If the conditions are met but you want to keep the pre-Angular 9 behavior (ie. keep `Component` suffix for all components, no matter their type), just set the following config in your Visual Studio Code preferences:
+If you customized the component types but want to keep the pre-Angular 9 behavior (ie. keep `Component` suffix for all components, no matter their type), just set the following config in your Visual Studio Code preferences: